Logotype for MA Financial Group Limited

 Executive summary

-• Material investment in platform, technology, and brand to support future growth, including international expansion and new product launches.
+• Material investment in platform, technology, and brand to support future growth.

 Financial highlights